-- The above Executive Summary shows the City Contribution Rate for FY 2021 to be 31.84% of active member payroll - The Estimated City Contribution Rate was 29.61%, a decrease from 31.58% of active member payroll for FY 2020 - The final City Contribution Rate is the greater of the City Contribution Rate or the Corridor Midpoint of 31.84%. - Gains from assets returning 9.46% on an AVA basis compared to the 7.00% assumed were complemented by a liability gain, which was driven primarily by fewer retirements than expected. - Rates shown on the Executive Summary are calculated rates for the twelve-month period beginning July 1, 2020, based on current board policy - Table 6 under Section IV of our Report reconciles the Estimated City Contribution Rate from the prior valuation date to the current valuation date - Projected FY 2021 payroll was based on the prior year's annualized salaries of the active members as of July 1, 2019 of \$442.5 million rolled forward two years at the 2.75% assumed payroll growth rate. - There were no changes to the benefit provisions since the previous actuarial valuation - There were several changes to the demographic actuarial assumptions based on the experience study for the 5-year period ending June 30, 2017 that were first reflected in the July 1, 2018 actuarial valuation.
-Changes resulting from the experience study included updated mortality tables, minor changes to the retirement rates, and adjustments to the disability rates.
-There have been no other assumption changes since the July 1, 2017 actuarial valuation. - The amortization payments are developed based upon the following assumptions: - Laddering of bases with initial base set up with the June 30, 2016 RSVS study. - 30-year closed funding period for each new gain or loss base - Dollar contribution amounts increase as a level percentage of payroll - Total payroll increases 2.75% per year
+- The above Executive Summary shows the City Contribution Rate for FY 2024 to be 32.03% of active member payroll - The Estimated City Contribution Rate was 26.77%, a decrease from 27.03% of active member payroll for FY 2023 - The final City Contribution Rate is the greater of the Estimated City Contribution Rate or the Corridor Midpoint of 32.03%. - The gain from assets returning 9.24% on an AVA basis compared to the 7.00% assumed was partially offset by the COLA and DROP credit risk sharing provisions. - Rates shown on the Executive Summary are calculated rates for the twelve-month period beginning July 1, 2023, based on current board policy - Table 6 under Section IV of our Report reconciles the Estimated City Contribution Rate from the prior valuation date to the current valuation date - Projected FY 2024 payroll was based on the prior year's annualized salaries of the active members as of July 1, 2022 of \$463.9 million rolled forward two years at the 2.75% assumed payroll growth rate. - There were no changes to the benefit provisions since the previous actuarial valuation - There were several changes to the demographic actuarial assumptions based on the experience study for the period ending June 30, 2021 that were first reflected in this actuarial valuation.
+Assumption changes from the experience study include updating the salary scale, DROP interest crediting rate, mortality tables, and turnover rates. - The amortization payments are developed based upon the following assumptions: - Laddering of bases with initial base set up with the June 30, 2016 RSVS study. - 30-year closed funding period for each new loss base with new gains amortized over the remaining period of the largest existing loss base - Dollar contribution amounts increase as a level percentage of payroll - Total payroll increases 2.75% per year